Abdullah-B/Behavioral-Cloning/writeup.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode(edited from original)
 * model.h5 containing a trained convolution neural network
-* run1.mp4 a recording of the model driving on the first track
+* https://youtu.be/TrXmzi4mkAA a recording of the model driving on the first track (too big to upload)

 ##  Submission includes functional code